Quick Answer

 What's the Cost of Living in Cartagena vs Other Colombian Cities?

-Cartagena's charm and beauty justify its higher costs for short-term stays and sabbaticals.
-The walled city Centro is impossibly picturesque but touristy; cruise ship arrivals inflate prices, restaurants, and activity costs by 20–30% during peak seasons (December–January, July–August).
-Smart long-term residents (3+ months) negotiate leases in less-touristy neighborhoods like Manga, Getsemaní, or Bocagrande to match Medellín's pricing while retaining Caribbean beach access.
-The climate is perpetually warm (86–90°F), requiring strong AC usage; electricity costs run $60–90/month vs Medellín's $40–60.
+Cartagena's charm justifies its higher costs for short-term stays.
+Centro is picturesque but touristy; cruise ships inflate prices 20–30% during peak seasons.
+Smart long-term residents negotiate leases in Manga, Getsemaní, or Bocagrande to match Medellín's pricing while keeping beach access.
+The climate requires strong AC; electricity runs $60–90/month vs Medellín's $40–60.

-Cartagena offers excellent healthcare through Clínica Somer and Hospital Universitario; private consultations run $30–60.
-The city's expat community thrives on beach culture, fishing trips, island day tours to Rosario Islands ($25–50 per person), and Caribbean dining.
-Digital nomads often stay 3–6 months, stretching lifestyle budgets $1,300–1,600/month by cooking 40–50% of meals and avoiding tourist restaurants.
-Long-term expats (1+ years) recommend Cartagena for lifestyle seekers willing to pay 15–20% premium vs Medellín for beach access and colonial charm.
+Cartagena offers excellent healthcare through Clínica Somer and Hospital Universitario; consultations run $30–60.
+The expat community thrives on beach culture and island tours to Rosario Islands ($25–50/person).
+Digital nomads stretch budgets to $1,300–1,600/month by cooking 40–50% of meals.

 Neighborhood Rent Prices